-Most entreperneurs dream about their favorite movie star or performer using, wearing or endorsing their product.
-Getting your products into celebs hands can be a lot of work (and money), but depending on your product it may be well worth your time to contact a celebrity.
+Most entrepreneurs dream about their favorite movie star or performer using, wearing or endorsing their product.
+Getting your products into the hands of celebrities can take a lot of work (and money), but depending on your product it may be well worth your time to contact a celebrity.
 Here’s how:

 I’ve had mixed experiences with contact a celebrity attempts.

-Two years ago, I worked with a PR company that invited celeb stylists to visit the office to see new products.
-I gave away 30 of my former company’s t-shirts to Dancing with the Stars cast members among others.
+Two years ago, I worked with a PR company that invited celebrity stylists to visit their office to see new products.
+I gave away 30 of my t-shirts to Dancing with the Stars cast members and a few other celebrities.
 To date, I’ve never seen a photo of those celebrities wearing my tees (but that's the thing about celebrity endorsements – they are never guaranteed).

-In 2010, I organized Savor The Successes Celebrity Gift basket campaign.
+In 2010, I organized Savor The Success' Celebrity Gift Basket campaign.
 We assembled beautiful gift baskets sent to 10 high profile celebrities.
 I signed up for a 30-day subscription to Contact a Celebrity to get the mailing address of their publicist and I mailed the packages via FedEx.
 To my delight, I received thank you notes from Courtney Cox, Denise Richards, Tori Spelling and Ed Begley.
 I used the notes to earn more PR exposure by sending them to my customers and wholesale clients.
 I also contacted celebrity magazines to let them know about some new products that celebrities love – and I had the Thank You cards to prove it!
-Glamour.com, ellegirl.com and others mentioned my brand, which boosted my profile and my sales.
+Glamour.com, ellegirl.com, and others mentioned my brand, which boosted my profile and my sales.

 - The celebrity can be photographed using or wearing the product (apparel, accessories, handbags, jewelry, etc.)

 - The product can be easily identified in a photo

 - Children’s items, like toys and clothes